 Director – Rob Cohen, Screenplay – W.D.
-Richter, Producers – Mike Medavoy, Neil H. Moritz & Laura Ziskin, Photography – Dean Semler, Music – BT, Music Supervisor – Bob Badami, Visual Effects Supervisor – Joel Hynek, Visual Effects – Digital Domain, Additional Visual Effects – Animal Logic (Supervisor – Chris Gregory) & Pacific Title and Digital (Supervisor – David Sosalla), Miniatures – Flying Fish/Human Dynamo, Special Effects Supervisor – John Frazier, Production Design – Jonathan Lee & J. Michael Riva.
+Richter, Producers – Mike Medavoy, Neal H. Moritz & Laura Ziskin, Photography – Dean Semler, Music – BT, Music Supervisor – Bob Badami, Visual Effects Supervisor – Joel Hynek, Visual Effects – Digital Domain, Additional Visual Effects – Animal Logic (Supervisor – Chris Gregory) & Pacific Title and Digital (Supervisor – David Sosalla), Miniatures – Flying Fish/Human Dynamo, Special Effects Supervisor – John Frazier, Production Design – Jonathan Lee & J. Michael Riva.
 Production Company – Original Film/Phoenix Pictures/Laura Ziskin.

 Josh Lucas (Lieutenant Ben Gannon), Jessica Biel (Lieutenant Kara Wade), Jamie Foxx (Lieutenant Henry Purcell), Sam Shepard (Captain George Cummings), Joe Morton (Captain Richard Marshfield), Richard Roxburgh (Dr Keith Orbit)